 I believe work experience of this nature is extremely valuable, and that age need not be a boundary for enrichment from such resources.

 In 2018, I started to pursue my doctorate in physics at UC San Diego, where I enjoyed working Graduate Teaching Assistant, helping students of all skill levels better understand physics.
-In that year alone, I climbed the teaching ladder to Head TA of the upper division electronics lab, managing a team of seven other teaching assistants, with over 150 students over three quarters.
+In that year alone, I climbed the teaching ladder to Head TA of the upper division electronics lab, managing a team of seven other teaching assistants, with over 200 students over four quarters.

-Beginning in Summer 2019, I joined the Driscoll–Dubin–O'Neil Group, where I work in the lab studying experimental nonneutral plasma physics.
+Beginning in Summer 2019, I joined the Driscoll–Dubin–O'Neil Group, where I did experimental physics research on nonneutral plasma physics.

 None of this would have been possible without all of the wonderful mentors I have had the privilege of learning from at every step of the way.
 I would like to express my gratitude to all of them, and I can only hope to help others as much!